cajacko/writing/writing/no-voting.md

 (NOTE: Research common reasons to vote and answer through this?
 Or add my response as a bonus section at end)

-NOTE: Companies do more, focus on building better things to improve the world
+NOTE: (There are other ways to improve the world without the negative consequences of voting) Companies do more, focus on building better things to improve the world

+NOTE: Include a next steps, further research and potential flaws section